Tutorial to develop a Spyder plugin#

 develop install the package to the active Python's site-packages

-• setup.py, which helps you to install, package and distribute your plugin with setuptools, the standard for distributing Python Modules.
-On this file the entry_points parameter of setup is quite important, as it is the one that allows Spyder to identify this package as a plugin, and to know how to access its functionalities.
+• setup.py.
+It helps you install, package and distribute your plugin with Setuptools, the standard for distributing Python packages.
+In this file the entry_points parameter of setup is quite important, as it is what allows Spyder to identify this package as a plugin, and know how to access its functionality.

-The spyder-pomodoro-timer folder has the name you introduced when running cookiecutter.
-Inside this you’ll see a folder called spyder, where we will place the code of our plugin.
+The folder for spyder-pomodoro-timer has the project name you entered when you ran cookiecutter.
+Inside it we should see a folder called spyder, where we will place the code of our plugin.

 In the spyder directory you’ll find the following files:

-• plugin.py: is the core of the plugin.
-Depending on the type of plugin we created, here you’ll see an instance of SpyderDockablePlugin or SpyderPluginV2.
+• plugin.py.
+This is the core of the plugin.
+Depending on the type of plugin created, you will see an instance of either SpyderDockablePlugin or SpyderPluginV2.

-• If it is a SpyderPluginV2 you should set a constant class named CONTAINER_CLASS with an instance of PluginMainContainer.
+• If it is a SpyderPluginV2, it needs to have a constant named CONTAINER_CLASS with its value being a class object which is a subclass of PluginMainContainer.

-• If it is a SpyderDockablePlugin you should set a constant class named WIDGET_CLASS with an instance of PluginMainWidget.
+• If it is a SpyderDockablePlugin, it needs constant named WIDGET_CLASS with its value being a class object which is a subclass of PluginMainWidget.

-• container.py: only used for SpyderPluginV2 plugins.
-This file contains an instance of PluginMainContainer that holds a reference to all graphical elements (or widgets) that the plugin is going to add to the interface.
+• container.py.
+Only used for SpyderPluginV2 plugins, this file has an instance of PluginMainContainer that contains references to all graphical elements (or widgets) your plugin will add to the interface.
 This is necessary because Qt requires widgets to be children of other widgets before using them (otherwise they appear as floating windows).
-Since SpyderPluginV2 is not a widget, we need a data structure (i.e. the container) that is a widget for that.
+Since SpyderPluginV2 is not a widget, the container (which is a widget) serves this role for us.

-• confpage.py: this is where you specify the configuration page that will be displayed in Preferences, so that the user can adjust the options of our plugin.
+• confpage.py.
+Includes the configuration page that will be displayed in Preferences, so that the user can adjust the options of our plugin.

-The best way to start building our plugin is by implementing its graphical components first in widgets.py
+The best way to start building our plugin is to implement its graphical components in the widgets.py file.

 # Spyder imports